yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 ## Citi Bike Stations & Citi Bike Trips

-The BigQuery NYC Citi Bike Trips dataset ranges from April 12, 2017, to September 20, 2018, with a monthly update frequency, and the BigQuery NYC Citi Bike Stations dataset ranges from January 26, 2023, to the present, with a daily expected update frequency.
-Following analytics principles, I analyzed the data separately as historical data and real-time data.
+The BigQuery NYC Citi Bike Trips dataset, ranges from April 12, 2017, to September 20, 2018, with a monthly update frequency, and the BigQuery NYC Citi Bike Stations dataset ranges from January 26, 2023, to the present, with a daily expected update frequency.
+Following analytics principles, I analyzed the data separately as historical and real-time data.
 Then, I connected the dots by looking at the challenge from three distinct yet linked perspectives: business, operations, and marketing.
-Here is some interesting information found in each dataset:
+Here is some information found in each dataset:

 Stations: